 Description: Thallus crustose, mostly endosubstratic, grey to whitish, poorly evident.
 Medulla I-.
 Apothecia lecideine, black, somehow glossy, dispersed or in small clusters, sessile and slightly constricted at base, 0.1-1(-1.2) mm across, at first round, then often angular, with a concave to flat, sometimes umbonate disc, and a distinct, persistent, raised, undulate proper margin.
 Proper exciple brown-black throughout; epithecium bright blue green to emerald green, 15-25 μm high, N+ purple-red; hymenium colourless to bluish green especially in upper part, 40-75 μm high; paraphyses simple, conglutinated, forked and anastomosing in upper part, 1.7-2.5 µm thick at mid-level, the apical cell hardly swollen; hypothecium brown-black, paler than exciple, to 120 μm high.
-Asci 8-spored, clavate, very thin-walled, with a K/I+ blue, tall tholus penetrated by a faintly amyloid apical cushion, the wall K/I-, surrounded by a blue outer layer, Lecanora-type.
+Asci 8-spored, clavate, the K/I+ blue tholus penetrated by a faintly amyloid apical cushion with parallel or diverging flanks, the outer wall very thin, K/I-, surrounded by a K/I+ blue outer layer, Lecanora-type.
 Ascospores 1-celled, hyaline, narrowly ellipsoid to oblong, 8.5-15 x 3.5-5.5 µm.
 Pycnidia black, globose, immersed.
 Conidia thread-like, 14-30 µm long.
 Photobiont chlorococcoid.
 Spot tests: thallus K-, C-, KC-, P- or P+ red.
 Chemistry: thallus without lichen substances or with argopsin.

 Note: an arctic-alpine, circumpolar species found on steeply inclined faces of lime-poor sandstone, schists and gneiss, rarely on dolomite, in upland areas; common in the Alps, much rarer in southern Italy.